-- Economic valuation of wetlands is an important component of the wise and sustainable use of wetlands, and is therefore important in ensuring proper managenet. - The main stakeholders in wetland management are local communities, extension staff, local leaders, administrative leaders, NGOs/CBOs, the private sector, Government agencies and the Nile Basin Initiative. - Key stakeholders in the conservation and management of wetlands have various roles

-• The Nile Basin Initiative is an important intervention in the management of the Nile basin waters, including its wetlands
+- Wise use of wetlands is important in ensuring sustainable development. - The main stakeholders in wetland management are local communities, extension staff, local leaders, administrative leaders, NGOs/CBOs, Government agencies and the Nile Basin Initiative. - Key stakeholders in the conservation and management of wetlands have various roles - The Nile Basin Initiative is an important intervention in the management of the Nile basin waters, including its wetlands

-- Why do we value wetlands and what techniques are best suited for our situation in this country/region? - In groups, discuss and draw up plan of how your community can wisely use the wetland for the benefit of the currently populations but also future generations - Discuss the roles of various stakeholders in the conservation and management of wetlands. - Discuss the various ways in which the MDGs can be influenced by activities of the people on wetlands in your country
+- In groups, discuss and draw up plan of how your community can wisely use the wetland for the benefit of the currently populations but also future generations - Discuss the roles of various stakeholders in the conservation and management of wetlands. - What factors have influenced the level of participation of the various stakeholders in the conservation and management of wetlands?